- 21 May 2018

 The way in which a retailer deals with their pre-allocation is important to consider during initial stock intake.
 Pre-allocation refers to products that have been decided at the time of purchase order management, and has the advantage of reduced handling time at the distribution centre, thanks to an ‘in and out’ approach.

 Using a retail allocation system which recognises and flags pre-allocated stock is highly beneficial in any retail allocation strategy.
 This removes the need for it to be subject to a put-away process, meaning that it can make its way to retail outlets much more quickly, fulfilling customer demand faster, and increasing sales potential.
-As well as improving relationships with customers, who are more likely to be satisfied, a smoother warehouse processing thanks to pre-allocation can also mean that suppliers are kept happier.
+As well as improving relationships with customers, who are more likely to be satisfied, smoother-running warehouse IT systems thanks to pre-allocation can also mean that suppliers are kept happier.

 4: Reacting quickly to changes